Jbrick30/4170_Trading/README.md

 Make it executable: chmod +x _4170_Trading.py
 And run it as ./_4170_Trading.py

-Total running time is ~1 min 45 sec
+Total running time is ~ 10 sec
 Expected Answers:
 1. 120536
 2. 0.5665381083562901